treehouselabs/standards/01-naming-conventions.md

 ## Services

 All services *must be* be prefixed with the vendor/bundle name, eg: `fm_search.foo`.
-The rest of the id *should* reference the class' namespace.
-However if the context of the service implies something different, this *may* vary.
+The rest of the id *should* follow the rest of the class' namespace, but this *may* vary.
+For example if a service is located at `FM\CacheBundle\EventListener\EntityListener.php`, the id could be `fm_cache.listener.entity`.

 ## Events, listeners and subscribers